 The Michigan Attorney General’s Office has appeared in this record in ways that require direct accounting.

 Frezza was connected to a proceeding involving documented stalking and harassment of children in which the AG’s Office declined to intervene on behalf of victims.
 What makes the Frezza connection more than a routine declination is what the record shows the office did instead: it moved against a victim.
-I am that victim.
-The AG’s Office, under Frezza’s involvement, pursued action against me while the documented harassment of my children went unaddressed.
+The AG’s Office, under Frezza’s involvement, pursued action against a complainant while the documented harassment of her children went unaddressed.
 That proceeding did not succeed.
 The attempt is nevertheless in the record, and the contrast it creates with the office’s simultaneous refusal to act on the harassment is its own form of documentation.

 Restuccia appears as counsel for the state in Lindke v.
 King et al, No. 2:22-cv-11767 (E.D.
-Mich.), the active federal civil matter in which Kevin Lindke is a party.
+Mich.), the active federal civil matter in which KL challenges the constitutionality of Michigan’s PPO statute.
 His appearance is documented in the federal docket.
 The nature of the state’s representation in that matter, and what it means for the AG’s office’s posture toward a party with the documented history this record reflects, is a question the office has not publicly answered.
+It is also the question at the center of the hypothesis this article now raises directly.

-Two separate assistant attorneys general appear in the record of proceedings connected to Kevin Lindke.
+Two separate assistant attorneys general appear in the record of proceedings connected to KL.
 One is documented in a matter where the office declined to protect children from documented harassment while pursuing action against a victim.
-The other represents the state in active federal litigation where Lindke is a party.
+The other represents the state in active federal litigation where Lindke is challenging the constitutionality of the very statute his victims relied on for protection.
 The AG’s Office has offered no public accounting of either connection.

 Lindke’s current detention is a function of federal court process in Lindke v.
 King et al, No. 2:22-cv-11767 (E.D.
 Mich.), where Federal Judge Matthew Leitman required his participation in a deposition at that location.
 He is not in custody as the result of a Michigan law enforcement investigation, a state prosecutorial decision, or any enforcement action taken by the agencies that received police reports, reviewed complaints, or were formally notified of the documented pattern across multiple counties over multiple years.
 The federal judiciary accomplished through civil process what Michigan’s enforcement apparatus did not accomplish through any of the mechanisms that exist precisely for this purpose.